 Friday am: 9 miles / 64 minutes pretty hilly but felt really good out there this morning.

 Saturday 7:30am: 12 miles, casual 5k warm up in Plaistow.
 Another 5k with 2x5' a tempo pace, 5:35, 5:27, cruising 6:30s inbetween.
 Another mile with strides for good measure.
 5k at Plaistow Old Home Days in 16:29, 2nd behind Matt Germain with Natahn Huppe trailing just behind.
 Solid effort, warm but not crazy humid or hot.
 2 mile cooldown and headed out quick to get to work on time.
 9 hours at the store and home in time for the trials coverage.
-Great day, had some unexpected visitors at work and a solid reviemeeting with the boss.
+Great day, had some unexpected visitors at work and a solid review meeting with the boss.

 Sunday am: 10 miles steady in Haverhill with a good crew composed of Ortiz, Mallard, Alliette and St. Germain!